xinyiguan/py2lispIDyOM/README.md

 ## Functionality and Usage

-In summary, py2lispIDyOM has four main functionalities for research workflow.
+In summary, py2lispIDyOM has three main functionalities for research workflow.

 See the following tutorials for more detailed information about the three main functionalities: